jackboot7/jackboot7.github.io/content/articles/personal/posma_group_farewell.rst

 :tags: personal, work, posma, posma group, career
 :lang: en

 This month marks my final month as a CTO/Lead at `Posma Group`_.
 It's been six years of ups and downs, working in varied and interesting projects, but most of all, working with amazing people, both coworkers and clients.
-In six years, we went from just the 3 cofunders to a team of 20+ between two offices, working in lots of different projects.
+In six years, we went from just the 3 cofounders to a team of 20+ between two offices, working in lots of different projects.

 Thanks to all the people who helped me grow and learn along the way.
 It was a great experience in so many ways.